denten-books/plain-text/3-format.md

 molds text into context.
 Words are arranged in space.

 At the maximally blunt limit of its capabilities, format governs access.
-For example, commands can render some words and sentences visible on the screen while suppressing others.
+For example, commands can render some words and sentences visible on screen while suppressing others.
 The ability to hide text from view completely or to make it so small as to be illegible affects not just the style but the politics of text.
 Code determines its audience, privileging certain voices and modes of reading.
 In this sense, the programmatic sign acquires its non-representational, tactical character.
 Stripped of references, resemblances, and designations the programmatic sign commands and controls.[^ln3-bdrld]